snowplow/snowplowanalytics.com/_posts/2018-05-10-snowplow-r106-acropolis-released-with-pii-enrichment-upgrade/index.md

 ...
 {% endhighlight %}

+The complete configuration file, including salt configuration, can be found in the [Full example for the new PII Enrichment configuration](#pii-config) below.

+<h4>Update your Stream Enrich app configuration</h4>

-In addition in the [stream enrich configuration][stream-enrich-config] you will need to set the name of the stream or topic:
+In the [Stream Enrich configuration][stream-enrich-config] you will need to add a new property, `pii`, and set it to the stream or topic which should hold the PII Transformation events:

-{% highlight %}
+{% highlight json %}
+enrich {
+  streams {
+    ...

+    out {
+      enriched = my-enriched-events-stream
+      bad = my-events-that-failed-validation-during-enrichment
-pii = <name-of-the-stream-or-topic>
+      pii = my-pii-transformation-events-stream
+      partitionKey = ""
+    }

+    ...
+  }
+}
 {% endhighlight %}

-There are a few items of configuration that need to be updated in order to use the new capabilities.
-Those are:

-* PII enrichment configuration (using [version 2-0-0][pii-config-2-schema])
-* Stream enrich configuration
-* Output stream must exist (if you have configured it)

-<h3>PII enrichment configuration</h3>
+Most of the above configuration should be familiar for Stream Enrich users - if not, you can find more information on the [Stream Enrich configuration wiki page][config-stream-enrich].

+<h3 id="pii-config">Full example for the new PII Enrichment configuration</h3>

-Here is an example PII enrichment configuration:
+Here is a full example PII enrichment configuration:

 {% highlight json %}
 {